MileHacker Logo

 • Maintain cleanliness in public spaces.

-• Be mindful of noise levels, especially in residential areas.
+• Be mindful of noise levels, particularly in neighborhoods.

 • Avoid eating or drinking while walking, except in designated street food areas.